ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### Dapps

-Dapps, short for Decentralised Apps is an umbrella term for applications deployed as a smart contract to a blockchain.
+Dapps, short for Decentralised Apps, is an umbrella term for applications deployed as a smart contract to a blockchain.
 Since interacting with smart contracts directly can be a clunky experience, dapps are typically comprised of two components:

 - Smart contracts deployed to a smart contract blockchain like Ethereum (and other EVM chains, e.g. Filecoin).
 - A frontend to interact with those contracts from the web browser.
 Typically the frontend will be a static app (SPA/MPA) that is deployed to a CDN and/or published to IPFS.